trisulnsm/apps/analyzers/tls-print/README.md

 # TLS Fingerprinter

-This Trisul APP adds TLS Fingerprinting capability to Trisul NSM.
+This Trisul APP adds TLS Fingerprinting capability to TrisulNSM.

-TLS fingerprinting is a network analysis technique to intelligently guess the client being used for a given SSL/TLS connection.
-You can use this method to detect rogue clients, build a profile of known clients, apply any intel you may come across for known Malware fingerprints.
-It is just a very good extra insight you can get into your network , particularly when more than 70% of typical enterprise traffic  these days are using SSL/TLS.
+TLS fingerprinting is a network analytics technique to intelligently guess a SSL/TLS client.
+Use this to detect rogue clients, build a profile of known clients.
+It is just a very good extra piece of info  when more than 70% of enterprise traffic these days are using SSL/TLS.

 Links: